akvo/akvo-flow-docs/docs/fieldapp/3-launching-app/3-1-launching-survey-app.rst

 Launching the Field Survey app
 =================================

-When you have installed the Field Survey app sucessfully, it is ready to be launched.
+When you have installed the Field Survey app successfully, it is ready to be launched.
 These are the steps:

 .. _create-shortcut: